engineer-work/Join-Company/README.md

 > [Learning Games](https://engineer-work.github.io/Join-Company/game%20app/game_app.html)

-> I not interested in Marriage and Love, since it all fake for money, their no true love.
+> I not interested in Marriage and Love, since it all fake for money, their no true love. **I too act to others as good for money.**

 # (Marriage and Love) are (fake & lie)